FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: Introduction

+Based on the success of reinforcement learning (RL) in math and code applications~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, recent work applies RL-based finetuning to optimize retriever tool calling and generation of the right queries to answer a given question.
+However, the accuracy gains in multi-hop QA benchmarks are less impressive.
+For instance, on the HotPotQA benchmark~\citep{hotpot}, a simple ReAct-based~\cite{react} strategy of letting a model generate up to 10 subqueries leads to higher document recall (63\%) than state-of-the-art RL methods such as Search-R1 (see Table 2).
+Therefore, the key question is not how RL can be used to improve accuracy, rather how RL can be used to optimize the search process and make a RAG system more efficient (e.g., for HotPotQA, most questions can ideally be solved in 2-3 search queries).
+Ideally, we want a system that can adapt the number of search queries based on a question's difficulty level.

+On efficiency, a second problem is the availability of labelled training data that maps a question to its correct answer.
+Outside of general web question-answering, it may be difficult to obtain ground-truth labels for questions when adapting a RAG system to work in a real-world application domain (with potentially private documents).
+Typical solutions in the literature~\citep{search-r1,leret}, however, train on 90,000-1,00,000 examples from existing benchmarks such as HotPotQA~\citep{hotpot}.
+Therefore, a second key problem is finetuning a language model for retrieval when labelled data is scarce.
+For concreteness, we set the number of training examples as 1000, an order of magnitude lower than existing efforts.

-Our solution, \textbf{\method}, is a two-stage framework that removes the need for large-scale labels while still achieving effective and efficient inference-time search.
-In the \textit{first stage}, the model is trained to maximize evidence coverage by generating diverse and informative search queries across multiple hops.
-In the \textit{second stage}, we post-train the model to decide when to stop retrieving and generate an answer.
+Under these considerations, we ask the question: \textit{How can we train a model to answer questions using as few search calls as necessary?
+And can we do it using only 1000 training examples?} Our solution, \textbf{\method}, is a two-stage framework that uses exploration to generate a large number of search queries per question (Stage 1), and uses RL to optimize the number of search queries per question (stage 2).
+Specifically, in the \textit{first stage}, the model is trained to maximize evidence coverage by generating diverse and informative search queries across multiple hops.
+In the \textit{second stage}, we post-train the model using RL to decide when to stop retrieving and generate an answer.
 This decision is modeled explicitly, allowing the model to weigh the cost of further retrievals against the confidence in the retrieved evidence.
 Optimizing for coverage and efficiency in a single stage leads to unstable training; we find that models either over-retrieve or stop too early.
 Our key insight is that learning when to stop is more naturally learned through reinforcement learning (RL) signals, whereas better coverage can be obtained by repeatedly issuing high quality search queries using frameworks such as ReAct.
-By separating the exploration stage from decision making, \method better aligns the learning signal with the multi-hop RAG task resulting in high quality and efficient retrievals.